 What is the difference between microneedling and microneedling with radiofrequency?

 Microneedling is a cosmetic procedure that uses a needle to create tiny holes in the skin without the application of skin tightening energy.
 Whereas radiofrequency (RF) microneedling uses a radiofrequency (heat) device to create tiny holes in the skin and stimulate collagen to a deeper and greater degree than with just needles alone.
 Microneedling with radiofrequency is a more advanced procedure using combination therapy to treat multiple concerns such as loose skin, eyelid hooding, and crepey skin.
 Both treatments are virtually pain-free with little to no downtime.
 The best radiofrequency microneedling in Toronto will walk you through both options.
 We recommend microneedling with SkinPen with or without PRP for those dipping their toes into the cosmetic treatments world, and for younger patients with minor skin concerns like fine lines.
 For more mature patients, we recommend the best radiofrequency (RF) microneedling in Toronto for better skin tightening results to reverse common signs of aging.

 What is platelet-rich plasma (PRP)?

-Platelet-rich plasma (PRP) injections in Toronto use a mixture of concentrated platelets suspended within your own plasma, and used to stimulate neocollagenesis.
-The best PRP injections in Toronto is a natural way to stimulate collagen production and has been used in clinics all over the world to treat various skin conditions such as acne scars, wrinkles and sun damage.
+Platelet-rich plasma (PRP) injections use a mixture of concentrated platelets suspended within your own plasma, and used to stimulate neocollagenesis.
+PRP microneedling injection is a natural way to stimulate collagen production and has been used in clinics all over the world to treat various skin conditions such as acne scars, wrinkles and sun damage.

 How Does PRP Work?